Bavar-373

-Bavar-373 (باور-۳۷۳, meaning Belief and 373 being Abjad for یا رسولالله or O, Messenger of Allah!) is an Iranian long-range road-mobile surface-to-air missile system unveiled in August 2016.
-Iran describes it as a competitor with the S-300 missile system.
+Bavar-373 (باور-۳۷۳, meaning Belief and 373 being Abjad numerals for یا رسولالله or O, Messenger of Allah!) is an Iranian long-range road-mobile surface-to-air missile system unveiled in August 2016.
+Iran describes it as a competitor of the S-300 missile system.
 It is manufactured by the Iranian Defence Ministry in cooperation with unspecified local manufacturers and universities.

 The system was formally unveiled during a ceremony attended by the Iranian President Hassan Rouhani on 22 August 2019, and was declared operational the same day.

 An upgraded version was unveiled in 2022.
-Iran described it as a competitor with the S-400 and said it is capable of shooting down Fifth-generation fighter aircraft.
+Iran described it as a competitor to the S-400.

 History

 After the Russian ban on exporting S-300 to Iran (which was lifted in 2015), Iran decided to develop a similar system domestically: "We have planned to build a long-range air defence missile system similar to S-300.
 By God's grace and by the Iranian engineers' efforts, we will reach self-sufficiency in this regard."

 It was later revealed that the name of the system will be Bavar 373.
 Bavar meaning "belief" and 373 which is the Abjad number of prophet Muhammad's name.

 Farzad Esmaieli, commander of Khatam-ol-Anbia Base told Iranian media that the development of this system started by the direct order of supreme leader Ayatollah Khamenei when the first information about cancellation of S-300 contract was revealed and Iranian personnel were still being trained in Russia on it.
 He said the project was in the stage of prototype designing and that it was not going to suffer from the weak points of the S-300.
 He continued that in the area of detection and radars, a very good point was reached and defense ministry was working on two or three missiles each for a different range and altitude.
 He said that the design was complete, all the parts were going to be manufactured inside the country and it had a good ability to detect and intercept enemy aircraft.
 According to Iranian military sources, the system is much more capable than S-300P class.

 The first prototype was built on 22 November 2011.
-Iran announced that the system was designed and built by defense ministry, domestic industries and some Iranian universities.
-Esmaieli said that Iran doesn't even think about S-300 anymore as Bavar-373 was much more capable.
-Iranian sources suggest that the Bavar 373 will be mobile, with four missiles loaded on each mobile truck launcher.